bradhowes/AUv3Support/README.md

 - AUv3-Support-iOS -- classes that provide a simple AUv3 hosting environment for the AUv3 app extension.
   Provides an audio chain that sends a sample loop through the AUv3 audio unit and out to the speaker.
 Also provides for user preset management.
 - AUv3-Support-macOS -- similar to the above but for macOS.
-Unfortunately, the setup is not as straightfoward on macOS as it is for iOS.
+Unfortunately, the setup is not as straight-forward on macOS as it is for iOS.
 So far I have not been able to get a good load from a storyboard held in this package: menu items not connected to delegate slots, toolbar buttons not connected to the window.

-In the AUv3-Support product:
+# AUv3Support

+In the AUv3-Support product you will find various classes and extension to make things easier when working with AUv3
+components:

+- Editors -- a collection parameter editors that work on iOS and macOS via protocol conformance.
+They properly update themselves when a audio unit loads a preset, and they properly communicate changes made the user.
+There is a `BooleanParameterEditor` that works with a UISwitch/NSSwitch control, and there is a `FloatParameterEditor` that works with anything that can report out a floating-point value as well as the min/max ranges the value may have.
 - AudioUnitLoader -- a basic AUv3 host that locates your AUv3 component and connects it up
 - SimplePlayEngine -- a simple AudioUnit graph that plays audio from a file and sends it through the loaded component and then to the speaker.
 - UserPresetManager -- manages the user presets of an AUv3 component
-- Controls -- contains generic controls for working with AUParameters.
-There is a `BooleanParameterControl` that works with a UISwitch/NSSwitch control, and there is a `FloatParameterControl` that works with anything that can report out a floating-point value as well as the min/max ranges the value may have.
 - Extensions -- folder with sundry extensions that makes life easier
 - Resources -- audio files that can be played using the `SimplePlayEngine`